jrochkind/ensure_valid_encoding/README.md

 ## Rationale

 You are taking textual input from some external source.
-Could be user input, could be a user-uploaded file of some kind, could be a a third party API, could be anything.
+Could be user input, could be a user-uploaded file of some kind, could be anchient usenet archives, could be a a third party API response or web scrape, could be anything.

 You know what character encoding the textual data _claims_ to be, what it _should_ be, and what it _usually_ is.
 But occasionally it may have bad bytes